SAP-archive/cloud-platform-iot-starterkit/src/apps/ui5/consumption-advanced/README.md

 ![UI5 Consumption example](../../../../images/mms_consume_ui5_v2_01.png)

 ### Prerequisites
 Download the source of our example application to your system.
 At first we need to setup destinations to access the MMS and the RDMS from our UI5 application.
 The destinations can be found in the ``` destination ```  directory of the sample application.
-Go to the HCP Cockpit and in ``` Configuration ``` tab click on the ``` Destinations ``` like it is shown in the following image.
+Go to the HCP Cockpit and in ``` Connectivity ``` tab click on the ``` Destinations ``` like it is shown in the following image.

 ![UI5 Destination configuration](../../../../images/mms_consume_ui5_03.png)